 Financial assistance is available to those who do not have access to departmental/institutional funding.

-SESSION DESCRIPTIONS-Please click links below
+TRACK DESCRIPTIONS-Please click links below

 All workshop attendees will also participate in informative poster and plenary sessions.
 Click here for a description of session offerings and a sample agenda: Session Description & Sample Agenda